-Whole pepitas are usually roasted before a sale and may have salt or extra oil added during the roasting process.
+Whole pepitas are usually roasted and may have salt or extra oil added during the roasting process.
 It is important to check the ingredients and nutrition label to determine the sodium and fat content of store-bought roasted pepitas, as the nutrition content may vary from brand to brand.

 How to Eat Pepitas